 This prospectus (the "Prospectus") applies to the offering of two separate classes of shares of beneficial interest ("Shares") in the Fund, designated as Class I Shares and Class II Shares.
 The Fund has received an exemptive order from the Securities and Exchange Commission ("SEC") that permits the Fund to offer more than one class of Shares.
 As of the date of this Prospectus, Class II Shares are not offered to investors.
 The Fund's Shares are generally offered at the net asset value ("NAV") per Share on each regular business day.
-The Fund has registered \$500,000,000 of Shares for sale under the registration statement to which this Prospectus relates.
+The Fund is authorized to issue an unlimited number of shares.
 The Fund reserves the right to reject a purchase order for any reason.